 In this practical sixty-minute session we will focus on learning the technique of Mindfulness meditation and explore how and why you should make it part of your life.

 • What Mindfulness meditation is, and what isn’t

 • The difference between formal and informal practice

 • The simple technique for Mindfulness meditation including posture, breathing and duration

 How the session will be structured:

 We will explore some theory and techniques, practice together and then share our experiences among the group.
-There will also be some short journalling exercises.
 The practice, although rooted in Buddhism, will be taught in a secular way, open to all and with a non dogmatic approach.

 Who the session's for: